Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 3) Adoption “before vs after”: business uptake is rising, and household uptake is already high

-On the individual side, NBER research found that by late 2024 nearly 40% of U.S. adults (18–64) used generative AI, with 23% of employed respondents using it for work at least once in the previous week and 9% using it every workday; workplace adoption was as fast as the PC, and overall adoption faster than PCs or the internet at comparable stages.
+On the individual side, NBER research found that by late 2024 nearly 40% of U.S. adults (18–64) used generative AI for the first time, with 23% of employed respondents using it for work at least once in the previous week and 9% using it every workday; workplace adoption was as fast as the PC, and overall adoption faster than PCs or the internet at comparable stages.
 (NBER)

 You can read those stats two ways: